Projectplace/api-code-examples/README.md

 # api-code-examples

-Code examples for interacting with Projectplace's public APIs
+Code examples for interacting with Planview ProjectPlace's public APIs